Anwar-3108/Interviews/Theory-and-Code/Dev/Backend/Theroy/Module1/d3/100-Questions-of-Node.md

 2. I implemented a chat system using Socket.IO.
 Node.js’s event-driven architecture made handling real-time updates seamless.

 3. I used Node.js streams to efficiently process and upload large files without consuming too much memory.

+---

+# (2) How is Node.js a Runtime Environment on the Server Side?

+To start, I’d say:
+Node.js is a JavaScript runtime environment that enables us to execute JavaScript code outside of the browser, primarily on the server-side.
+Traditionally, JavaScript was limited to the browser, running inside browser engines like V8 (used by Chrome).
+Node.js extends this capability to servers, allowing developers to use JavaScript for server-side programming.

+I can brake down my statement like :

+what us runtime, why server-side, how it internally works .... so shall I?

+ _note_: if the answer is something like "no"  that's fine else explain further

+ 1. A runtime environment provides all the tools, libraries, and infrastructure needs to execute the code for node.js  this encluds

+ the V8 engine, which compiles and execute the js code.

+ core library like fs, http, etc for server-side functionality

+ the libuv library for non-blocking I/O operations

+ 2. WHy server-side?:

+ Node.js integrates systems-level features(like file access, networking, and process managing) with javascript making it capable of handelig backend logic such as:

+ Processing HTTP requests.
+ Accessing databases.
+ Serving Files.

+ 3. How it works internally? :
+ When we executes javascript in node.js:

+ the v8 engine compiles the js code into machine code.

+ node.js's libuv library handles asyncronous oprations like file reads, network requests or timers.

+ the event loop does the oprations without blocking the execution

+ # What is V8?

+ Now, let’s talk about V8.
+V8 is a high-performance JavaScript engine developed by Google.
+It is written in C++ and powers Google Chrome and Node.js.
+Its primary job is to execute JavaScript code efficiently. it uses JIT compilation (fast) , compilation happens in 2 stages , 1 is base line compilation (qick, less optimized) and 2 is optimized recompilation (more optimized for repeated code). it has a garbage collector which automatically manages memory by identifing and freeiing up unused code.

+---